emrgnt-cmplxty/automata/automata/docs/core/agent/task/automata_task_environment.rst

 ``AutomataTaskEnvironment`` provides methods to setup and interact with the task environment, which is based on a GitHub repository.
-It uses a ``GitHubManager`` instance to perform repository-related operations such as cloning, creating branches, and handling pull requests.
+It uses a ``GitHubClient`` instance to perform repository-related operations such as cloning, creating branches, and handling pull requests.
 The task environment is prepared with the necessary files and directories during the setup process, and task status is updated accordingly throughout the